A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Experimental Results

-We firstly compare four norm minimization methods, \ie, $\ell_1$-norm minimization, $w \ell_1$-norm minimization, $\ell_p$-norm minimization and $w \ell_p$-norm minimization, based on the proposed ADL scheme for image inpainting and image CS recovery.
+We first compare four norm minimization methods, \ie, $\ell_1$-norm minimization, $w \ell_1$-norm minimization, $\ell_p$-norm minimization and the $w \ell_p$-norm minimization, based on the designed ADL scheme for image inpainting and image CS recovery.

-The PSNR results of image inpainting and image CS recovery are shown in Table~\ref{lab:4} and Table~\ref{lab:5}, respectively.
-It can be seen that the $w\ell_p$-norm achieves better results than other three norms in most cases in terms of PSNR.
-Fig.~\ref{fig:4} plots the image inpainting results of image $\emph{Mickey}$ with 80\% pixels missing.
-Fig.~\ref{fig:5} plots the image CS recovery results of image $\emph{Straw}$ with 0.2$N$ measurements.
-We can observe that the $w\ell_p$-norm obtains better perceptual quality than other three norms.
-Therefore, these experimental results are consistent with our theoretical analysis.
+The PSNR results of image inpainting and image CS recovery are shown in Table~\ref{lab:2} and Table~\ref{lab:3}, respectively.
+It can be seen that the $w\ell_p$-norm minimization achieves better results than the three other norm minimization methods in most cases in terms of PSNR.
+Fig.~\ref{fig:4} shows the image inpainting results of image $\emph{Mickey}$ with 80\% pixels missing.
+Fig.~\ref{fig:5} displays the image CS recovery results of image $\emph{Straw}$ with 0.2$N$ measurements.
+We can observe that the $w\ell_p$-norm minimization obtains better perceptual quality than the three other norm minimization methods.
+Therefore, these experimental results are consistent with our previous analysis.
+This demonstrates the proposed benchmark is feasible.